 Not everyone realizes that all baskets are handmade and that the gathering, drying, soaking and weaving process takes considerable time.
 The politics of the slow craft/ slow stitch movements have great resonance for me.

-Sales : Currently my work is sold in several Sydney gallery shops, as well as the Australian Design Centre’s shop, Object.
-Woodpapersilk at Lewisham , Kristina Brenke at Palm Beach and The Happenstore at Annandale all have a range of pieces.
+Sales: Currently my work is sold in several Sydney gallery shops, such as the Australian Design Centre’s shop, Object and Kristina Brenke at Palm Beach.

 Current Exhibitions: I am a member of Basketry NSW and exhibit in annual exhibitions.

-In March 2017 I exhibited with Brenda Livermore at Project Space in North Sydney, and had a piece selected for the North Sydney Art Prize exhibition at the Coal Loader.
-During Sydney Craft Week I participated in Artisans in the Gardens at the Royal Botanical Gardens Sydney from 14 to 21 October.
+2017: In March 2017 I exhibited with Brenda Livermore at Project Space in North Sydney, and had a piece selected in the North Sydney Art Prize exhibition at the Coal Loader.
+During Sydney Craft Week I was selected to participate in Artisans in the Gardensat the Royal Botanical Gardens Sydney from 14 to 21 October.

 2018: During Craft Week I was selected to exhibit in the Seed Stitch Contemporary Textile Awards at the Australian Design Centre from 5 October to 14 November.

 2019: North Sydney Art Prize exhibition at the Coal Loader, The Fabric of Life, a group textiles exhibition at Be Brave Art Centre in Avalon, upcoming solo exhibition Totes Serious at Bridget Kennedy Project Space in North Sydney.